Test your home insurance know-how and see what’s fact and fiction about your home insurance.

 If you’re a homeowner, chances are you’ve got home insurance.
 But how familiar are you with the coverage you have and the factors that go into your home insurance premium?
 Test your home insurance savvy with the InsuranceHotline.com Truth About Home Insurance quiz to learn more about your coverage and ways to lower your rate.

 Wildfires.
 Ice storms.
 Wind and hailstorms.
 Torrential rainfalls and flooding.
 Severe weather in Canada is increasingly more common and it is causing considerable property damage in its wake.
 As a result, many homeowners are finding their home insurance rates are increasing as well.
-If you’re in need of relief in how much you pay for coverage, consider the following five tips to help put a freeze on your premiums:
+If you’re in need of relief in how much you pay for coverage, consider the following four tips to help put a freeze on your premiums:

 1. Consider increasing your deductibles